 Group audits

-For group audit engagements under ISA 600, the group engagement partner must consider additional terms, including the scope of work to be performed on components, access to component information, communication protocols between group and component auditors, and restrictions on the use of component auditor reports.
+For group audit engagements under ISA 600, the group EP must consider additional terms, including the scope of work to be performed on components, access to component information, communication protocols between group and component auditors, and restrictions on the use of component auditor reports.
 These are typically addressed either in the group engagement letter or in separate instruction letters to component auditors.

 The engagement letter is not a file-and-forget document.
-It has ongoing practical significance throughout the audit:
+It has ongoing practical significance throughout the audit.

 During planning (ISA 300), the engagement letter defines the scope that the audit plan must address.
 If the scope described in the letter does not match the actual engagement, one of them needs to be corrected before proceeding.